As a dad who's navigated Walt Disney World with a four-year-old in tow, I've picked up a few key tips that make the experience much easier.

 Regardless of the picturesque photos on the Disney website of blue skies and one or two fluffy clouds, it does rain across Walt Disney World with some regularity.
 Bringing an umbrella should be an essential accessory for any parent.

 Go with an umbrella on the smaller size, roughly the size of your forearm, for easy packing.
-If you have kids who can manage their own umbrella definitely bring a couple.
+If you have kids who can manage their own umbrellas definitely bring a couple.
 And, don't forget, on those hot, sunny days an umbrella can keep you and your little ones significantly cooler.
-Popping an umbrellas open over your resting toddler in a stroller makes a big difference in the heat.
+Popping an umbrella open over your resting toddler in a stroller makes a big difference in the heat.

 2. Rain Poncho

 If an umbrella is too cumbersome for an extra long storm or a gentle mist, try a poncho.
 As a parent with multiple children, I know it can be challenging to keep them all dry with umbrellas, they can be difficult for some kids to hold in the wind, and a full rain jacket may be way too hot on humid days.
 Pop open a poncho in less than a minute and keep the family moving.